-(d) Before a school district may refer a person having custody or control of a child to a local public entity under this Section, the school district must document any appropriate and available supportive services offered to the child.
+(f) Before a school district may refer a person having custody or control of a child to a local public entity under this Section, the school district must have documentation that it has complied with the requirements under subsection (c) of this Section and detailing any additional appropriate and available services provided under subsection (e) of this Section.
 In the event a meeting under this Section does not occur, a school district must have documentation that it made reasonable efforts to convene the meeting at a mutually convenient time and date for the school district and the person having custody or control of the child and, but for the conduct of that person, the meeting would have occurred.